Muhammadaziz-dev/Tasks/README.md

 5. Set Up Environment Variables

-Create a .env file in the root directory of your project
+Create a .env file in the root directory of your project and set variables